ktmlm/KKcloud/src/framework/README.md

 # Framework

-The base infrastructure for implementing a `TT-server`.
+The base infrastructure for implementing a `KK-server`.